ekg/ekg.github.com/_posts/2019-07-09-Untangling-graphical-pangenomics.md

 This model can consume up to 100 bytes of memory per input base of the graph.
 Although acceptable for a starting PhD project and proof of principle methods, this is not scalable to the problems that we routinely apply vg to.
 We have had to work around this in various ways, such as by subsetting graphs to single (human scale) chromosomes, by using larger memory machines, or by transforming the graph into static succinct indexes like [xg](https://github.com/vgteam/xg).
-Last winter, Jordan Eizenga and I decided to tackle this issue by building a set of [dynamic succinct variation graph models](https://github.com/vgteam/sglib).
+Last winter, at the [NBDC/DBCLS BioHackathon in Matsue](http://2018.biohackathon.org/), Jordan Eizenga and I decided to tackle this issue by building a set of [dynamic succinct variation graph models](https://github.com/vgteam/sglib).
 These present a consistent [HandleGraph](https://github.com/vgteam/libhandlegraph) C++ interface, and can be used interchangeably with any algorithms written to work on this interface, [of which there are now many](https://github.com/vgteam/vg/tree/master/src/algorithms).
-The result of my work on this topic is [odgi](https://github.com/vgteam/odgi), which provides efficient postprocessing for the large graphs built with seqwish.
+The result of my own work on this topic is [odgi](https://github.com/vgteam/odgi), which provides efficient postprocessing for the large graphs built with seqwish.
 Currently, this method supports the difficult steps of graph topological sorting, pruning, simplification, and kmer indexing.
 I plan to extend it to support read alignment and progressive graph construction, to complement seqwish and other [emerging methods like minigraph](https://github.com/lh3/minigraph).